NEW RESIDENTS RELOCATING FROM OUT-OF-STATE:

-- Present to the Town Clerk’s Office documentation from the closing of your home (ie. HUD statement), OR, if renting, you must present one (1) of the following: a lease or notarized written statement from the current property owner confirming your residency.
+- Present to the Town Clerk’s Office documentation from the closing of your home (ie. HUD statement), OR, if renting, you must present one (1) of the following: a signed lease or rental agreement, a notarized written statement from the current property owner confirming your residency, or a current utility bill within 30 days of service.

 NH RESIDENTS RELOCATING TO WINDHAM: